Marcel88888/ToDoList/README.md

 # classes_project
-Car and DieselCar classed with exceptions
+Car and DieselCar classes with exceptions